top of page

 Have you ever paused before leaving your house and wondered—what if someone’s watching?
 Or worse, what if you’re not truly alone inside your own home?

-That creeping sense of unease, the kind you can’t quite shake—the one rooted in real-world fears like stalkers, break-ins, and the erosion of personal privacy—is at the heart of “Looky-loo,” a deeply unsettling indie gem from 2024.
+That creeping sense of unease, the kind you can’t quite shake—the one rooted in real-world fears like stalkers, break-ins, and the erosion of personal privacy—is at the heart of “Looky-Loo,” a deeply unsettling indie gem from 2024.

 Written by Nolan Mihail and directed by Jason Zink, this slow-burn, first-person found footage thriller unfolds like a chilling case study in obsession.